RobinSnelson/using_terraform/README.md

 ### Create_Jenkins_Server

 I followed along with labs created by Michael Levan on the Cloud skills Devops course, he created a jenkins server and then ran the install code.
 Ive just combined it all under one roof here, I did for the exercise.
 You will have to stage the "installjenkins.sh" in a public repo, you can use it from where it is, but I wont check it works all the time unless I have to use it or update it later.
-All the code for the install comes from Michael, plus mst of te terraform
+All the code for the install comes from Michael, plus most of the terraform code too

 Michaels labs are great, very informative, hes just started a podcast called Head In the Clouds that promises to be good. https://open.spotify.com/show/3Ffj8BXSOLljLL4vF4fkNC